ASNA/how-to-make-an-http-request-from-avr-classic/README.md

 <small>Figure B. The RestSharp equivalent of Figure A.</small>

-The RestSharp API is comprehensive and features for authentication and serialization baked in.
+The RestSharp API is comprehensive and has features for authentication and serialization baked in.
 It looks like a promising API for .NET HTTP work.